AbirDey2002/personal_blog_application/posts/(3)insights-to-japanese.md

 ---
 title: "Insight To Japanese"
-subtitle: "Why Learn Japanese and ..."
+subtitle: "Why should you learn japanese and how this affects you"
 date: "2023-10-07"
 ---